 The best way we’ve found to describe what the Baby Brezza Formula Pro does is that it’s like a cross between a Keurig machine and a high-end coffee maker.
 But for baby formula, of course.
 For this review, I spent 2 months (and counting) using the Formula Pro to make formula for my son Calvin.

-Here’s a quick video of me walking through setting up and using the Baby Brezza Formula Pro, and sharing some thoughts on the experience:
+Here’s a quick video of me walking through setting up and using the Baby Brezza Formula Pro Advanced, and sharing some thoughts on the experience:

 - Initial setup

-- Our review of the Baby Brezza – the awesome, wish it were different, and a verdict.
+- Our review of the Baby Brezza Formula Pro Advanced – the awesome, wish it were different, and a verdict.

 In short, the Baby Brezza Formula Pro makes bottles of formula.
 But that’s a simplification.
 The best way we’ve found to really capture what it does is a cross between a Keurig machine and a high-end coffee maker.
-You don’t use pods, but rather dump powdered formula (you can use nearly any brand you like) into the top of the Baby Brezza, add water to the Brezza’s water tank, and push a button.
-When you do this, the Formula Pro will mix the formula with the warm water in the tank (it heats water to approximately 98 degrees and holds it at that temperature until you’re ready to make a bottle) to create a perfectly mixed and heated bottle, all in less than 30 seconds.
+You don’t use pods, but rather dump powdered formula (you can use nearly any brand you like) into the top of the Formula Pro Advanced, add water to the Brezza’s water tank, and push a button.
+When you do this, the Formula Pro Advanced will mix the formula with the warm water in the tank (it heats water to approximately 98 degrees and holds it at that temperature until you’re ready to make a bottle) to create a perfectly mixed and heated bottle, all in less than 20 seconds.

-The Formula Pro is a beast of a machine.
-It’s relatively large and comes with 13 removable parts in addition to the main unit.
+The original Formula Pro was a beast of a machine.
+It had a relatively large footprint and came with 13 removable parts in addition to the main unit.
+The Formula Pro Advanced is slightly smaller, and really cuts down on the removable parts that need cleaning.
+In the original Formula Pro, there were 7 removable parts in the formula container, in the Advanced version, this has been reduced to just 3.
 All of these parts come disassembled (Baby Brezza recommends you sterilize all parts before initial use), which can seem a bit intimidating at first, but in practice, we found it was relatively straightforward and quick to assemble – it took about 30 minutes including the initial washing and drying of parts to sterilize them.
 The instruction booklet was clear and included pictures as a visual guide.

-The only slightly painful part of assembly was that you’ll need to manually set the formula number that corresponds to the formula you’re using, which involves going to a page on the company’s site that’s a bit hard to find (here’s a direct link to it), and then set the wheel to the number that corresponds to the formula you’re using.
+Another big upgrade with the Formula Pro Advanced is that whereas with the original, you had to manually set the number that corresponds to your formula of choices, with the Advanced, you can set this on the digital display and change it anytime.
+You still have to figure out the right number for your brand, which involves going to a page on the company’s site that’s a bit hard to find (here’s a direct link to it), and then set the display to the number that corresponds to the formula you’re using.

-Since the Formula Pro stores formula and water and holds the water at the temperature you want, using it is incredibly simple.
-Assuming you have enough water and formula (there are clearly marked lines on each holding tank that indicate the need to refill), you’ll just put a bottle under the spout, select the size bottle you want to make (options are 2, 4, 6, 8, or 10 ounces – we’ll discuss this as one thing we wish was different later), hit the start button, and you’re off to the races.
-The Formula Pro is designed to work with nearly any baby bottle and handled the big Dr. Brown’s bottle we used quite easily.
+Since the Formula Pro Advanced stores formula and water and holds the water at the temperature you want, using it is incredibly simple.
+Assuming you have enough water and formula (there are clearly marked lines on each holding tank that indicate the need to refill), you’ll just put a bottle under the spout, select the size bottle you want to make (options are anything from 2 to 10 ounces, in one ounce increments (another upgrade from the original, which only did 2, 4, 6, 8, or 10 oz), hit the start button, and you’re off to the races.
+The Formula Pro Advanced is designed to work with nearly any baby bottle and handled the big Dr. Brown’s bottle we used quite easily.
+It even has an adjustable bottle holder that moves up and down depending on bottle height to prevent splashing.

 You can actually make a bottle with water that isn’t fully heated, which was useful when a couple of times I realized the water tank was empty, and when I had a hungry baby in the middle of the night it was better to have a bottle of cooler water than wait for the water to heat up.

-The Formula Pro does require some ongoing maintenance, which falls into three categories – adding more formula and water as needed, stuff you should do after several uses, and monthly sterilization.
+The Formula Pro Advanced cleaning and maintenance does require a bit of work here and there, which falls into three categories – adding more formula and water as needed, cleaning you should do after several uses, and monthly sterilization.

 Adding more formula and water